 Occasionally, her vocal range sends shivers through tired bones and tingles nerve endings.
 All rather stimulating.
 All quite joyous to experience.
 The show (the first of four over the course of two nights) also highlighted the fact that despite gently hitting her 60s, she never stops experimenting.
 Morris is like a torch that refuses to burn out.
 Indeed, she continues to shine brightly.
 As the Bangles would say: an eternal flame.

 Thrillingly, Morris is constantly reinventing herself.
 Constantly acknowledging some of the musical greats (the likes of Janis Joplin and John Martyn).
-Constantly making music, assisted by Tony Remy (her right hand man who manages to make a guitar purr) and Martyn Baker ( a drummer extraordinaire).
+Constantly making music, assisted by Tony Remy (her right hand man who manages to make a guitar purr) and Martyn Barker ( a drummer extraordinaire).
 Both were on stage with her at Ronnie’s, joined by Henry Thomas on bass guitar (wow) and Marcus Bonfanti (guitar) – the ‘youngster’ who can also play a bit (another wow).

 Morris’s 13-strong set highlighted her versatility.
 There were extraordinary covers (versions) of some of the vast – and wonderful – music that John Martyn created in a shortened life riddled by drug and alcohol abuse.
 Songs that feature on the widely acclaimed album Sweet Little Mystery, a joint project between Morris and Remy.